qgis/QGIS-Documentation/source/docs/documentation_guidelines/first_contribution.rst

 Local repository
 ----------------

-Now you are ready to get a local clone of **your** QGIS-Documentation repository:
+Now you are ready to get a local clone of **your** QGIS-Documentation repository.

 You can clone  your QGIS repository using the web URL as follows: